stephanmoschinsky/market-entry-dach-playbook/03-business-unit-launch-checklist.md

 - [ ] No competing internal priorities blocking execution
 - [ ] Support functions committed (Legal, Finance, HR)
 - [ ] Response times agreed
-- [ ] No parallel “exploration” initiatives running
+- [ ] No parallel exploration or unaligned initiatives running.
+All focus must be on execution.

 If alignment relies on goodwill, expect delays.